 It facilitates a range of permanent and temporary exhibitions but also organizes educational programs and initiatives that promote human rights and the elimination of genocide.

-🗓️ When: The last Friday of every month
+🗓️ When: Last Friday of the month

 📍Address: 9603 Woods Dr, Skokie, IL 60077